2coo/prisma-nexus-boilerplate/README.md

 # Configure
-Please, create .env.development from example.env by coping and configure parameters for AWS cognito
+Please, create .env.development from example.env by coping and configure database and port

 1. First install packages
 ```